Daniell integral: Advantages over the traditional formulation

 This method of constructing the general integral has a few advantages over the traditional method of Lebesgue, particularly in the field of functional analysis.
 The Lebesgue and Daniell constructions are equivalent, as pointed out above, if ordinary finite-valued step functions are chosen as elementary functions.
 However, as one tries to extend the definition of the integral into more complex domains (e.g. attempting to define the integral of a linear functional), one runs into practical difficulties using Lebesgue's construction that are alleviated with the Daniell approach.

 The Polish mathematician Jan Mikusinski has made an alternative and more natural formulation of Daniell integration by using the notion of absolutely convergent series.
 His formulation works for the Bochner integral (the Lebesgue integral for mappings taking values in Banach spaces).
 Mikusinski's lemma allows one to define the integral without mentioning null sets.
 He also proved the change of variables theorem for multiple Bochner integrals and Fubini's theorem for Bochner integrals using Daniell integration.
 The book by Asplund and Bungart carries a lucid treatment of this approach for real valued functions.
-It also offers a proof of an abstract Radon–Nikodym theorem using the Daniell–Mikusinski approach.
+It also offers a proof of the abstract Radon–Nikodym theorem using the Daniell–Mikusinski approach.